 Tips for Hair Clipper Maintenance

-Some people feel that when you buy a set of hair clippers, you simply need to know how to use them to cut or trim the hair.
-To some extent, this is kind of true.
-However, you will have to do a little bit of routine maintenance to protect the clippers, and save yourself money.
+Some people feel that when you buy a set of hair clippers, you need to know how to use them to cut or trim the hair.
+To some extent, this is true.
+However, you will have to do routine maintenance to protect the clippers and save yourself money.
 Some of the most important considerations are listed below.

-One of the most important things you can do for your clippers is to keep them clean.
-Doing so if you use them frequently on a consistent basis is a given for most people.
+One of the most important things you can do for your hair clipper maintenance is to keep them clean.
+Doing so if you use them frequently and consistently is a given for most people.
 Think of your barber and how often they clean their clippers.
 However, what we fail to think about is that we need to clean them before and after each use if we only use them occasionally, as well.
-It is an easy way to keep the blade sharp and provides protection from germs and bacteria.
-Trust us, you do not want an infection because your clippers scuffed your neck!
+It is easy to keep the blade sharp and protects from germs and bacteria.
+Trust us; you do not want an infection because your clippers scuffed your neck!

 To clean properly, you will want to start with a brush.
 Most kits come with a soft bristle cleaning brush.
 You can use it or any other fairly soft brush.
-This will get rid of a majority of the hair that may be trapped inside.
+This will eliminate most of the hair that may be trapped inside.
 Even a toothbrush can work.
-Your only goal is to remove as much of the hair clippings as you can.
+Your only goal is to remove as many hair clippings as possible.

-Once you have removed all what you can see, you will need to use a liquid solution to remove what remains inside of the clippers.
+Once you have removed all that you can see, you will need to use a liquid solution to remove what remains inside the clippers.
 Andis Blade Care Plus and Barbicide are the products that many pros use.
 It lubricates, prevents rust, and decontaminates.
-You only need to dip the clipper head into the solution, turn it on, and allow it to run for 20-30 seconds, or until nothing more flows out of it.
+You only need to dip the clipper head into the solution, turn it on, and allow it to run for 20-30 seconds or until nothing more flows out of it.

-If you do not have clipper blade wash, dish soap, water, and even shampoo will also be effective at cleaning your blades.
+If you do not have clipper blade wash, dish soap, water, and shampoo will also effectively clean your blades.
 To sanitize, you can use 1/4-part alcohol in water and repeat the process of running your clippers.
 Ideally, the alcohol you choose will be higher than 60%.
 If you don’t have this, white vinegar can also work.

-To dry, you can hang them and wipe them off with a paper towel.
+You can hang them and wipe them off with a paper towel to dry them.

 If you are uncertain that you can get your clippers clean enough, you can take them to a professional to have them cleaned.
 However, this isn’t necessarily the easiest or most cost-effective option.

-Oiling hair clippers is almost as important as cleaning them, and according to some people, maybe even more important.
-However, you have to choose an oil that will work effectively to protect your clippers.
+Oiling hair clippers is almost as important as hair clipper maintenance; according to some people, it may be even more important.
+However, you must choose an oil that will effectively protect your clippers.
 Most professionals say that you should oil clippers after every use.

-If you do not have clipper specific oil available right now, olive oil or vegetable oil can make a good improvisation, but we do urge you to consider getting actual oil as soon as possible.
+If you do not have clipper-specific oil available right now, olive oil or vegetable oil can make a good improvisation.
+Still, we urge you to consider getting actual oil as soon as possible.
 It only takes a few drops to protect your blade, so they do not rust or corrode.
 It also lubricates to ensure smoother performance.

 Not sure how to apply oil to your clipper?
 Follow the instruction below:

-• Step 3: Wipe away any excess oil to ensure that dust, dirt, and clippings do not get gummed up inside the clippers.
+- Step 3: Wipe away any excess oil to ensure that dust, dirt, and clippings do not get gummed inside the clippers.

 Properly Aligned Blades

-To check, you have to hold the clippers sideways and look down its length.
-The blade should be parallel, but slightly back from the teeth tips.
+To check, you must hold the clippers sideways and look down their length.
+The blade should be parallel but slightly back from the teeth tips.
 All the teeth should be straight across as well.
-If imperfections are noticed, you can use a screwdriver to loosen the blade.
+You can use a screwdriver to loosen the blade if imperfections are noticed.
 It doesn’t have to be loosened completely.
 You only need to wiggle the blade to put it back in the right spot.
-The easiest way to ensure the proper placement is to put the taper lever all the way up and work the blade until it is straight.
+The easiest way to ensure the proper placement is to put the taper lever up and work the blade until it is straight.

 Check Blade Sharpness

-When you get started trimming hair, the last thing you want to do is discover that your blade is not sharp enough to finish the job.
+When you trim your hair, the last thing you want to do is discover that your blade is not sharp enough to finish the job.
 How do you prevent this from happening?
-You should not cut your client’s hair without checking things out, right?
+You should not cut your client’s hair without checking things out.

-Though this is true that no hair for testing if we don’t perform the first cut, you still can check your clippers.
+Though it is true that there is no hair for testing, if we don’t perform the first cut, you still can check your clippers.
 The easiest way is to take a string that fits between the clipper’s teeth and see if the blade will cut it.
-Cotton string is the best and all you need to do is set the string, turn it on, see what happens.
+Cotton string is the best; all you need to do is set the string, turn it on, and see what happens.

-Please note, using clippers on anything other than hair can cause them to lose their sharpness.
-Therefore, we do not encourage you to do anything more than a quick test and even that should only be done rarely.
-Blades will not normally fail without use, so unless you see rusty areas or some other problems, your blade should be fine without testing.
+Please note that using clippers on anything other than hair can cause them to lose their sharpness.
+Therefore, we do not encourage you to do anything more than a quick test, and even that should only be done rarely.
+Blades will not normally fail without use, so your blade should be fine without testing unless you see rusty areas or other problems.

-Either way, if you feel that your blades are less than sharp or there is a risk for snags and pulls; you can sharpen them.
+Either way, if you feel that your blades are less than sharp or there is a risk of snags and pulls, you can sharpen them.
 To do this, you need to clean and dry them.
 Then use a whetstone.
-In fact, two will give you the best results.
+Two will give you the best results.
 You can use 3,000 grit and 8,000 grit.

-To begin, soak the 3,000-grit whetstone in room temperature water.
+To begin, soak the 3,000-grit whetstone in room-temperature water.
 Disassemble the clipper blades and clean them again if needed.
 Using a permanent marker that is easy to see, you will want to highlight the flat surface of the blades.
-This side is what cuts your hair because they will rub together.
+This side is what cuts your hair because it will rub together.
 The marking gives you an idea of how much you have whittled it down.

-Repeat with the 8,000 grit and reassemble after the set has been washed and dried again.
+Repeat with the 8,000 grit and reassemble after the set has been washed and dried.
 You can also repeat doing both sides if it has been a while since you sharpened.